Phonon-blocked junction calorimeter: Calorimetric response

 \section{Calorimetric response}

-When a photon is stopped by the detector, its energy is instantly converted into energetic excitations within a small volume of the absorber.
-These excitations undergo diffusion and scattering, gradually distributing their energy as heat, forming a thermal equilibrium over time.
-The thermal diffusion time of the charge carriers within the metal absorber is typically on the order less than microseconds, which is much shorter than the thermal time constant $\tau_\tth$, the time it takes for heat to transfer from the absorber to the thermal bath.
-Due to this disparity in timescales, we can approximate that the absorber experiences an initial temperature rise, given by $\Delta T = E / C_\tth$\cite{Moseley1984}, where $E$ is the photon’s energy and $C_\tth$ is the absorber’s heat capacity.
-This rapid temperature rise, followed by its gradual evolution, is measured by a temperature-sensitive element, which in this case are the NIS tunnel junctions.
-By tracking the current signal $I_J(t)$ over time, the photon’s energy can be accurately determined.
+When a photon is absorbed by the detector, its energy is instantly converted into energetic excitations within a small volume of the absorber.
+These excitations (electrons, phonons) undergo diffusion and scattering, quickly distributing their energy as heat, forming a thermal quasi-equilibrium.
+The combined thermal equilibration and diffusion time of the charge carriers within the metal absorber is typically of the order of or less than a microsecond, which is much shorter than the thermal time constant $\tau_\tth$, the time it takes for heat to dissipate from the absorber to the thermal bath.
+Due to this disparity in timescales, it is typically assumed that the absorber experiences an initial step-like temperature rise, given by $\Delta T = E / C_\tth$\cite{Moseley1984,enss2005}, where $E$ is the energy of the photon and $C_\tth$ is the heat capacity of the absorber.
+This rapid temperature rise, followed by its gradual decay, is measured by a temperature-sensitive element, which in this case are the NIS tunnel junctions.
+By tracking the current signal $I_J(t)$ over time, the energy of the photon can be accurately determined.

-The detector's responsivity $S_I$, which defines the power-to-current transfer function, plays a key role in characterizing the conversion between the input heat and the measurable electrical signal.
-When the input power variation $\Delta P_\iin$ is small, the responsivity $S_I = \Delta I_J / \Delta P_\iin$ can be approximated using a first-order linearization based on the thermal and electrical balance equations of the detector.
-To express this relationship, we define $T_0$, $I_0$, and $V_0$ as the absorber temperature, junction current, and junction voltage in the quiescent state, respectively.
-The small deviations in the variables, $\Delta T_N = T_N - T_0$, $\Delta I_J = I_J - I_0$, and $\Delta V_J = V_J - V_0$, can then be written as:
+The detector's current responsivity $S_I$, which defines the small signal power-to-current transfer function, plays a key role in characterizing the conversion between the input heat and the measurable electrical signal.
+When the input power variation $\Delta P_\iin$ is small enough that the temperature change $\Delta T /T_N \ll 1$, the responsivity $S_I = \Delta I_J / \Delta P_\iin$ can be derived using a first-order linearization of the thermal and electrical balance equations of the detector.
+To express this relationship, we define $T_0$, $I_0$, and $V_0$ as the absorber temperature, junction current, and single junction voltage in the quiescent state, respectively.
+By denoting the small deviations of those variables $\Delta T_N = T_N - T_0$, $\Delta I_J = I_J - I_0$, and $\Delta V_J = V_J - V_0$, we can write

-Here the equations are expressed in the frequency domain, with $\omega$ representing the angular frequency of the detector’s signal.
-The terms $\delta P$, $\delta I$, and $\delta V$ refer to small perturbations from intrinsic fluctuations.
+where the first equation follows from the thermal balance Eq. \eqref{eq:thermal_eq}, the second from the electrical circuit equation (Fig. \ref{fig:model_circuit}), where $L$ is the input inductance of the SQUID, and the third from a first-order Taylor expansion.
+Here, the equations are expressed in the frequency domain, with $\omega$ representing the angular frequency of the signal.
+The terms $\delta P$, $\delta I$, and $\delta V$ refer to small perturbations due to intrinsic fluctuations (noise).